 By no later than December 31, 2023, the Department of Ecology (Ecology) must allow one or more carbon intensity pathways within the Clean Fuels Program for alternative jet fuel.
 Ecology must:

-Washington State University must convene an alternative jet fuels work group to further the development of alternative jet fuels as a productive industry in the state.
+Washington State University must convene an Alternative Jet Fuels Work Group to further the development of alternative jet fuels as a productive industry in the state.
 Membership includes legislators and sectors involved in alternative jet fuel research, development, production, and utilization.
-The work group must provide a report including pertinent recommendations to the Governor and the appropriate committees of the Legislature by December 1, 2024, and December 1 of every even-numbered year until December 1, 2028.
+The work group must provide a report including pertinent recommendations to the Governor and the appropriate committees of the Legislature by December 1, 2024, and December 1 of every even-numbered year through December 1, 2028.
 The work group expires January 1, 2029.